mtisya/Bens-BPM-System/README.md

 <h4>License</h4>

-This is an ecommerce project and is open-source software NOT licensed under the [MIT license].
+This is an ecommerce project and is open-source software licensed under the [MIT license].